 April is Distracted Driving Awareness Month and the National Safety Council (NSC) provides free posters, videos, and fact sheets for people to share at their work, in their homes, and in their communities.

-If you or a loved one were hurt in an accident caused by a driver who was texting, an experienced attorney may be able to subpoena the phone records of the other driver, use police reports or eyewitness testimony, or other evidence to prove their negligence.
+If you or a loved one were involved in a car accident caused by a driver who was texting, an experienced attorney may be able to subpoena the phone records of the other driver, use police reports or eyewitness testimony, or other evidence to prove their negligence.

 People can be subject to three main kinds of distractions.
 A visual distraction takes a driver’s eyes off the road.
 A manual distraction takes the driver’s hands off the wheel.
 A cognitive distraction takes the driver’s mind off the task of driving.